Almost £3bn in 20 years - January bargains & flops

 Year left: 2014 (to Juventus)

-Manchester United's chief executive at the time, David Gill flew to Monaco to clinch the deal and he'll be glad he did as the French defender went on help the Reds win five Premier League titles.
+Manchester United's chief executive at the time, David Gill flew to Monaco to clinch the deal and he'll be glad he did as the French defender went on to help the Reds win five Premier League titles.

 Patrice Evra made 379 appearances and as well as Premier League success, he helped the club win the Champions League in 2008, three League Cups and the Club World Cup.